• Skip to content

 Understanding and preventing power outages

-Maintenance work must be performed to keep the power system in good condition and ensure its reliability.
-To do the work safely, we sometimes have to cut the power supply.
-This is called a planned service interruption.
-Rest assured that these interruptions are always included on the map of scheduled interruptions and we inform the affected customers in advance.
-That’s why it’s important to check that your telephone number and email address in your Customer Space are up to date.
+Then there’s maintenance work.
+Keeping the power system reliable and in good running order calls for regular maintenance—and to perform the work safely, we sometimes need to cut the power supply.
+We call this a planned service interruption.
+Don’t worry, these interruptions always feature on the map of scheduled interruptions and any affected customers are informed well in advance.
+That’s why it’s important to keep your phone number and email address up to date in your Customer Space.

 Vidéo : Understanding what causes power outages